Below are a few questions that we often get asked. If you have any other enquiries please email email@example.com

 No food or alcohol can be brought into the Festival Arena.

 Broadstairs Folk Week is an independent organization – a registered charity and a company limited by guarantee that depends on a combination of ticket income, public grants, commercial sponsorship and individual donations from the Friends of Folk Week, 200 Club and other fund-raising such as collections on the street to exist and to stay in the town and not become a green-field site festival outside of Broadstairs.

 You only need to enjoy being part of a great community event.

+What?
+All those people in the town and Folk Week doesn’t make a smacking great profit every year?
 Well no actually, Folk Week is a registered charity not for profit.
-The festival has to raise funds from a wide variety of sources – the local authority, the Arts Council, the County Council, commercial sponsors, lottery tickets, merchandising, collecting tins and of course, Box Office revenue.
+The festival has to raise funds from a wide variety of sources – Broadstairs & St.Peter’s Town Council, the County Council, commercial sponsors, lottery tickets, merchandising, collecting tins and of course, Box Office revenue.
 The Friends of Folk Week also send a message to all of these funders that the festival is supported and greatly cared about.